JamesLemony/jameslemony.github.io/content/Teaching/Modals/Past Modals.md

 > I could have saved him.
 > I should have said something.
 > You couldh have saved him Paul.
-> I might have strayed from my notes a litte bit. *Notlarımdan biraz sapmış olabilirim.*
+> I might have strayed from my notes a litle bit.
 > Elsa could have dropped the phone while running.
 > If you didn't wanna do it, you should have said something.
 > She should have studied more for the exam.